 Unwholly confirms that you were right - unwinding is not supported because of being a solution to abortion, but rather, to keep teens under control and to eliminate the ones who cause trouble.

 How is Unwinding even managing to go on?
-Aside from the fact that the process is so deep into Art Major Biology that it nearly hits Critical Research Failure, it also violates some long-established laws and codes of ethics, which in and of themselves would be pretty much sufficient to ensure nobody does the research.
-The premise itself is a Wall Banger if you know any of the science involved here, really...
+Aside from the fact that the process is so deep into Artistic License Biology that it nearly hits Critical Research Failure, it also violates some long-established laws and codes of ethics, which in and of themselves would be pretty much sufficient to ensure nobody does the research.
+The premise itself makes no sense if you know any of the science involved here, really...

 I find this page rather reassuring; the number of positive reviews I encountered relative to the swear words used by me upon hearing the concept made me despair for humanity.
-More on topic, maybe it's set in a world where Reality Is Unrealistic — literally, Biology Does Not Work That Way.
+More on topic, maybe it's set in a world where Reality Is Unrealistic.
 Like the Matrix Omake in HPMOR.

 "Neither the pro-lifers or the pro-choicers won."
 Uh, no. The pro-lifers won.
 Abortion is no longer legal, but unwinding is, which is not the same thing, because a teenager is not equivalent to a fetus.
 Not even close.